tejasbenibagde/jivio/README.md

 # jive

-Certainly!
-Here's a list of some of the most useful and important functions from lodash:

-1. **`_.debounce`**
-   - **Purpose:** Creates a debounced function that delays invoking the provided function until after a specified delay has elapsed since the last time it was invoked.

 2. **`_.throttle`**
    - **Purpose:** Creates a throttled function that only invokes the provided function at most once per specified interval.